-PLEASE NOTE: Measure the inside corner of posts of parts B & O to check if the lower frame is square.
-The measurement should be within 1/8" for optimal operation of the lift.
+PLEASE NOTE: Measure from corner to corner on this assembly both ways to check if the lower frame is square.
+Measurements from corner to corner in both directions should be within 1/8" for optimal operation of the lift.
 When the frame is square you may tighten all bolts on frame.